 Help Someone You Know With an Addiction

-If you know a college student who is struggling with an addiction and you’re not sure what to do, there are professional ready to help you through it.
+If you know a college student who is struggling with an addiction and you’re not sure what to do, there are professionals ready to help you through it.
 Contact a recovery specialist today for information about rehab and treatment options.